Essential Vietnam Table Manners: 10 Smart and Respectful Dining Rules for Travelers

 Show respect to older people in the meal

-3. Take and give dishes and bowls with both hands
+3. Pass bowls and dishes with both hands

 Take and give dishes with both hands

-4. Don’t hit the bowl with the chopsticks
+4. Do not hit the bowl with your chopsticks

-5. Don’t pass food through chopsticks from person to person
+5. Do not pass food from chopsticks to chopsticks

 Avoid passing food through chopsticks